pantheon-systems/documentation/source/content/guides/pagerduty/02-monitor.md

 editpath: pagerduty/02-monitors.md
 reviewed: "2020-08-18"
 ---
-In this lesson, we'll set up a new ping monitor to periodically check the site's availability in New Relic Synthetics.
+In this lesson, we'll set up a new ping monitor to periodically check the site's availability in New Relic&reg; Synthetics.

 ## Create a Monitor